The Complexity of Equilibrium Refinements in Potential Games: Introduction

 However, surprisingly, the complexity of equilibrium refinements has remained unexplored in the seminal class of \emph{potential games}~\citep{monderer1996potential,Rosenthal73:Class}.
 Such games encompass a diverse panoply of strategic interactions including \emph{tacit coordination} among agents with aligned interests, a central problem in the social sciences with ubiquitous applications~\citep{Schelling60:Strategy}; routing problems in large communication networks in the absence of a centralized authority, such as the Internet~\citep{Roughgarden00:How}; and more broadly, resource allocation problems~\citep{Rosenthal73:Class}.
-Characterizing and indeed enhancing the quality of Nash equilibria---primarily through the lens of \emph{price of anarchy}~\citep{Koutsoupias99:Worst}---in potential games has been at the forefront of the algorithmic game theory agenda, as discussed further in~\Cref{sec:related}.
-We take an orthogonal perspective on this problem revolving around equilibrium refinements.
+Characterizing and indeed enhancing the quality of Nash equilibria in potential games---primarily through the lens of \emph{price of anarchy}~\citep{Koutsoupias99:Worst}---has been at the forefront of the algorithmic game theory agenda, as discussed further in~\Cref{sec:related}.
+We take a complementary perspective on this problem revolving around equilibrium refinements.

 As it turns out, the complexity of computing a Nash equilibrium in potential games differs drastically from that in general games.
-First, unlike general games, potential games always admit a \emph{pure}---a strategy profile in which no player randomizes---Nash equilibrium. \citet{Fabrikant04:Complexity} famously showed that computing a pure Nash equilibrium is complete for the class \PLS, which stands for \emph{polynomial local search}~\citep{Johnson88:How}.
+First, unlike general games, potential games always admit a \emph{pure} Nash equilibrium, that is, a strategy profile in which no player randomizes. \citet{Fabrikant04:Complexity} famously showed that computing a pure Nash equilibrium is complete for the class \PLS, which stands for \emph{polynomial local search}~\citep{Johnson88:How}.
 Second, computing an approximate \emph{mixed} Nash equilibrium is complete for $\PLS \cap \PPAD = \CLS$~\citep{Fearnley23:Complexity,Babichenko21:Settling}.